vuminhtue/SMU_Workshop_Linux/_episodes/03-File_system.md

 ~~~
 {: .output}

 Your results might be completely different, depending on the ontents of your home directory.
-In fact, if you arejust starting to use Palmetto, your home directory might be empty.
+In fact, if you are just starting to use Palmetto, your home directory might be empty.

 `ls` prints the names of the files and directories in the current directory in